Dell Latitude 7390 2-in-1 review: A business-class convertible with good security features Review | ZDNet

 - Expensive

-This 13.3-inch 2-in-1 (rotating screen) laptop is designed to provide knowledge workers with a high-quality mobile computing experience, starting with an 8th Generation Intel processor.
-Dell also emphasises mobile security, with options for fingerprint reader and both contacted and contactless smart card readers as well as Intel vPro and Windows Hello.
+This 13.3-inch 2-in-1 (rotating screen) laptop is designed to provide knowledge workers with a high-quality mobile computing experience, starting with an 8th generation Intel processor.
+Dell also emphasises mobile security, with options for fingerprint reader and both contacted and contactless smart card readers, as well as Intel vPro and Windows Hello.

 The Dell Latitude 7390 2-in-1 is a premium laptop with a matching price tag: configurations on Dell's UK website range from £1,359 to £1,729 (ex.
 VAT).